 A person applying a white gauze bandage to another person's arm outdoors, with a red first aid bag nearby, highlighting the importance of quick first aid response during emergencies.

-You never know when an emergency will happen and professional medical help is unavailable.
-It is a sign of unpredictability (which may happen), and there is a need to be prepared to deal with it effectively.
+You never know when an emergency and professional medical help will be unavailable.
+This is a sign of unpredictability (which may happen), and you must be prepared to deal with it effectively.

 A trauma kit will give you what you need to take care of critical injuries until emergency services arrive.

-Here, we take a look at why every individual, every family, and, frankly, every working space in the world should have a trauma kit at their command.
+Here, we look at why every individual, every family, and, frankly, every working space in the world should have a trauma kit at their command.

 Immediate Response